 - Walking and bicycling are key ways in which people can get sufficient physical activity as part of their daily lives.
 For example, almost one-third of transit users get their entire recommended amount of physical activity just by walking to and from transit stops.
-Conversely, people who travel by car are more sedentary, which is associated with chronic disease and premature death. - People who live in more multimodal communities (places that support getting around by a variety of modes - walking, bicycling, and public transportation) exercise more and are less likely to be overweight than those who live in automobile-oriented communities. - Adults who get around by walking or bicycling have lower weight and blood pressure, and are less likely to become diabetic. - Access to places for physical activity, such as parks, playgrounds, community centers, and other recreational facilities, increase the likelihood of youth and adults being physically active.
-Studies show that people who live closer to parks are more likely to visit parks and be physically active more often than those who live further from parks. - States with the highest levels of bicycling and walking have the lowest rates of obesity, high blood pressure, and diabetes.
+Conversely, people who travel by car are more sedentary, which is associated with chronic disease and premature death.
+We have a sufficient to the control of the control o - People who live in more multimodal communities (places that support getting around by a variety of modes walking, bicycling, and public transportation) exercise more and are less likely to be overweight than those who live in automobile-oriented communities.11 - Adults who get around by walking or bicycling have lower weight and blood pressure, and are less likely to become diabetic.12 - Access to places for physical activity, such as parks, playgrounds, community centers, and other recreational facilities, increase the likelihood of youth and adults being physically active.
+Studies show that people who live closer to parks are more likely to visit parks and be physically active more often than those who live further from parks.13 - States with the highest levels of bicycling and walking have the lowest rates of obesity, high blood pressure, and diabetes.14